lammps/lammps/doc/src/python.rst

      nvaluelast = nvalue
      return nvalue

-Nsteplast stores the previous timestep the function was invoked (passed as an argument to the function).
-Nvaluelast stores the return value computed on the last function invocation.
+The variable 'nsteplast' stores the previous timestep the function was invoked (passed as an argument to the function).
+The variable 'nvaluelast' stores the return value computed on the last function invocation.
 If the function is invoked again on the same timestep, the previous value is simply returned, without re-computing it.
-The "global" statement inside the Python function allows it to overwrite the global variables.
+The "global" statement inside the Python function allows it to overwrite the global variables from within the local context of the function.

 Note that if you load Python code multiple times (via multiple python commands), you can overwrite previously loaded variables and functions